bic-org-uk/bic-lcf/LCF-Authentication-and-Authorisation.md

 In [Issue #55](https://github.com/anthonywhitford/bic-lcf/issues/55) a proposal was put forward following conversation within #Plugfest2.
 This suggested a URI, request structure and payload which would allow a Service Terminal to validate the credentials provided by a Patron.
 That proposal is:

     GET /lcf/1.0/patrons/{unique-id}/authorisations
-    patron-pin: 1234 <--- use the same encoding as for HTTP/BASIC "unique-id:pin" BASE64 or encoded with a pre-shared secret Reponds with:
+    lcf-patron-credential: 1234 <--- use the same encoding as for HTTP/BASIC "unique-id:pin" BASE64 or encoded with a pre-shared secret

+Reponds with:
     HTTP/200
     Where the Body / Payload is an authorisation entity response.
 Note that the authorisation entity response could be empty, indicating that there are no authorisations granted.

 -- or --

     HTTP/401 - go get your access token from the IdP again, or if using HTTP BASIC, then your credentials were invalid.

 -- or --

     HTTP/403 - your access token or credentials were correct, however the unique-id and pin combination are invalid.